CentralFloridaAttorney/zmongo_retriever/docs/DOCUMENTATION.md

 #### Returns:
 - A list or a list of lists of document chunks, organized according to the `max_tokens_per_set` configuration.

-Certainly!
-Including the method `get_zcase_chroma_retriever` as part of the API documentation for the `ZMongoRetriever` class:

 #### `get_zcase_chroma_retriever`
 ```python